An exact algorithm for the static pricing problem under discrete mixed logit demand: Introduction

 \section{Introduction}

-Offering different products at different prices to different customers is a common practice in many markets, including transportation, retail and entertainment, among others.
-Classic examples include discount prices for senior and children, business-, first-, and economy-class flight tickets, or first- and second-class railway tickets.
-With product and price differentiation, operators and retailers are able to get higher revenues by adapting their fares based on the price sensitivity of their customers.
-Basically higher fares are offered to the ones who are willing to pay more.
+Offering different products at different prices to different customers is a common practice in many markets, including transportation, retail\ahmadreza{,} and entertainment, among others.
+Classic examples include discount prices for senior\ahmadreza{s} and children, business-, first-, and economy-class flight tickets, or first- and second-class railway tickets.
+With product and price differentiation, operators and retailers are able to get higher revenues by adapting their \ahmadreza{prices} based on the price sensitivity of their customers.
+Basically, higher fares are offered to the ones who are willing to pay more.

 Inferring customers’ willingness to pay (WTP) is a long-standing practice in applied economics \citep{hensher2005applied}.
 Discrete-choice modeling (DCM) has established itself as an important and widely-used methodology for extracting valuations such as willingness to pay \citep{hess2018revisiting}.
-Researchers have used these disaggregate demand models for more than 40 years, from the pioneer work of \cite{mcfadden1974frontiers} to more recent studies on WTP for self driving vehicles \citep{daziano2017consumers} or willingness to travel with green modes in the context of shared mobility \citep{li2019integrated}.
+Researchers have used these disaggregate demand models for more than 40 years, from the pioneering work of \cite{mcfadden1974frontiers} to more recent studies on WTP for self-driving vehicles \citep{daziano2017consumers} or willingness to travel with green modes in the context of shared mobility \citep{li2019integrated}.

 Formulating pricing policies based on such disaggregate demand representations allows to better account for the heterogeneity of the population of interest, where different customers have different tastes and preferences.
-Even more importantly, it better reflects the supply-demand interactions by capturing the tradeoff between the operator objective of maximizing the expected revenue and the customer objective of maximizing the expected utility \citep{sumida2019revenue}.
+Even more importantly, it better reflects the supply-demand interactions by capturing the tradeoff between the operator\ahmadreza{'s} objective of maximizing the expected revenue and the customer objective of maximizing the expected utility \citep{sumida2019revenue}.

 Despite a more comprehensive representation, including discrete choice models within pricing problems increases the computational complexity because the choice probabilities are nonlinear.
-As a result the expected revenue is highly nonlinear in the prices of the products and customary used nonlinear algorithms may get terminated at a local optimum.
+As a result\ahmadreza{,} the expected revenue is highly nonlinear in the prices of the products\ahmadreza{,} and customary used nonlinear algorithms may get terminated at a local optimum.